Kapendev/parin/CHEATSHEET.md

     void free();
 }

-/// A set of 4 integer margins. struct Margin {
-    /// The left side.
-    int left;
-    /// The top side.
-    int top;
-    /// The right side.
-    int right;
-    /// The bottom side.
-    int bottom;

-    this(int left, int top, int right, int bottom);
-    this(int left);
-}

 /// Options for configuring drawing parameters. struct DrawOptions {
     /// The origin point of the drawn object.
 This value can be used to force a specific origin.